 3. Audience Mobile Overview

-Mobile devices represent approximately 65 percent of digital media usage on the Internet.
+Mobile devices represent approximately 65% of digital media usage on the Internet.
 This aspect is in continual growth as more people are accessing websites from hand-held devices each day.
 Taking a look at how mobile visitors behave on the site is invaluable when planning for the future.

 The Mobile Overview report in the Audience category of Google Analytics may be intuitive.
 This data shows the difference between smartphones, tablets and desktop computer systems as well as session duration.

 If you have Adsense tied to your account, you could then display what devices are the most effective at generating ad revenue.
-This is done by simply clicking the “Adsense” link under the Explorer above the line chart.
+This is done by going to the Publisher section under Behavior and clicking “Overview.”

 4. Audience Mobile Devices